adoptaya/adoptaya/README.md

 # AdoptaYa

 - Application done to connnect people or organizations who need to find a home to any animal they might have found or can no longer support.
+This is the backend half of the proyect.

 ## Installation